+14.2.
 Development proposals will need to comply with policies in the Norton Parish Neighbourhood Plan and design guidance in the Norton Village Character Assessment, as well as the Development Plan for Mendip.

-The frontage of the site (onto Bell Hill) borders the 'Close Terraced Cottages' Character Area described in the Character Assessment and is considered suitable for higher density than the rear of the site, which abuts the 'Leafy Cottage' Area and Great Orchard (proposed LGS).
+14.3.
+The frontage of the site (onto Bell Hill) is part of the 'Close Terraced Cottages' Character Area described in the Character Assessment and is considered suitable for higher density than the rear of the site, which is included within the 'Leafy Cottage' Area and abuts the Great Orchard (proposed LGS).
 Here development will be expected to maintain a low density, informal, rural feel, with soft landscaping and native tree-planting, additionally incorporating the Privacy Landscaping Strips as indicated on the plan.

+14.4.
 The rear of the site, adjacent to the proposed Local Green Space designation of Great Orchard, will need to present a soft edge to Great Orchard and blend into this important Green Corridor.

+14.5.
 Any development proposal should incorporate the existing stone barn fronting Bell Hill.

+14.6.
 All development will need to comply with Conservation Area requirements, and the use of traditional building materials and features will be expected

+14.7.
 Dwellings and their curtilage should make provision for refuse and recycling provision and undercover cycle parking.
 Attention is drawn to the requirements and suggestions for environmentally sustainable design in Policy 6 of the Norton Parish NP.

+14.8.
 The access road should be designed to prioritise walking and cycling safety.
 Paved surfaces for pedestrians should be provided with the possibility of shared surfaces if safety permits.
 Visitor parking should be incorporated into the highway design.
 Any street lighting should be unobtrusive, minimise glare and light pollution.